mgmacri/pool-maintenance-app/README.md

 act -j build
 ```

-> Note: The artifact upload step is skipped locally, and Trivy or golangci-lint must be installed in the runner image.
+Note: The artifact upload step is skipped locally, and Trivy or golangci-lint must be installed in the runner image.
 Security scanning may fail the build if vulnerabilities are found—this is intentional for best practices.
->>>>>>> Stashed changes

 ## License